KyleAMathews/docker-nginx/README.md

 Docker Hub
 ----------
-The build information can be found in the Docker Hub at https://registry.hub.docker.com/u/kyma/docker-nginx/.
+The trusted build information can be found in the Docker Hub at https://registry.hub.docker.com/u/kyma/docker-nginx/.

 SSL
 ---